-Lee Westwood What's In The Bag?
-2018 Equipment
+Lee Westwood What's In The Bag? - Golf Monthly Gear

-In this video, Ryder Cup legend Lee Westwood talks us through the clubs in the bag in 2018

 Lee Westwood What’s In the Bag?

-2018 Clubs
+Lee Westwood won his 24th European Tour title in style last year at the Nedbank Golf Challenge, shooting a bogey-free 64 in the final round.

+The Englishman has been a Ping staffer for his entire career and currently has a full bag of the company’s products.

+His putter is the new Ping Sigma 2 Fetch which has the added feature of getting the ball out of the hole for you.

+The flat stick was working for Westwood, who was 1st in the field for Putts per GIR with an average of 1.64.

-European Tour legend Lee Westwood talks us through his 2018 setup including the Ping G400 driver, G400 3-wood, i200 irons, and the new Glide 2.0 Stealth wedge.
+Below, Westwood talks us through his 2018 setup from the start of the year…

 “So I’ve got a Ping G400, 10 degrees of loft and it actually is 10 degrees it hasn’t been cranked or anything like that.
 I love this driver its given me some extra distance.